 The most significant division of comes in the form of "country code" top-level domains (ccTLDs) and "generic" top-level domains (gTLDs).

-In large part, the ccTLDs, which as the "country code" name implies are representative of individual countries, are autonomous both within global Internet bodies and their own group.
+In large part, the ccTLDs, which as the "country code" name implies are representative of individual countries and territories, are autonomous both within global Internet bodies and their own group.
 Each ccTLD is in a position to develop its own policies and as a result, many of the decisions made about the functioning of the ccTLD are culturally specific.
-It is a requirement that a ccTLDs Administrative Contract reside in the country or territory associated with that ccTLD***.
+It is a requirement that a ccTLD’s Administrative Contract reside in the country or territory associated with that ccTLD.

 That is not to say all ccTLDs are different: in many cases, information sharing between them has led to large numbers adopting similar approaches to a multitude of different issues.
 However, each ccTLD will insist on its right to decide upon and develop its own approach.